asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

 The `payload` property defines the content of the event using AsyncAPI schemas.
 It means that your event payload should contain an `id` and a `lumens` property —which are integers bigger than zero—, and a `sentAt` property that should be a string containing a date and time.

 >  JSON Schema Draft 07 is 100% compatible with AsyncAPI schemas.
+You can also use other standards to describe payload schema, like, for example [Avro](https://github.com/asyncapi/avro-schema-parser#usage).

-# Summary
+## Summary

 In this tutorial, you've learned how to create an AsyncAPI specification document in a real-life example i.e IoT use case.

 This tutorial is only a bootstrap; you'll need to add your own business logic into it.
 Take some time to play with it.
 There are still lots of things to be covered, but the intent of this tutorial is to make it simple for you to get an idea of the potential.

-# Next steps
+## Next steps
 Now that you've completed this tutorial, go ahead to learn how to [generate code]() from the specification document using the AsyncAPI generator tool.